 The chart above shows that students seem to find the topics difficult and inappropriate for them, this factor has 112 choices (51.6%).
 19.8% of the choices were for the factor that the materials were boring and outdated, with 43 students choosing this factor.
-The material was also mentioned as exercises in the book that were useless to students, but not too many students chose it, with 25 choosing it (11.5%).
-Other opinions include difficult topics and a lack of attractive practice exercises, accounting for 17% of the 37 opinions.
+The material was also mentioned as exercises in the book that were useless to 4.1.2.5.
+Factors related to classroom climate students, but not too many students chose it, with 25 choosing it (11.5%).
+Other opinions include that teaching topics are difficult for students, there are few practice exercises, and they are not attractive enough, accounting for 17% of the 37 opinions.